Country Overview

 Investment Protection

-Kenya is a member of the Multilateral Investment Guarantee Agency (MIGA) and the International Centre for Settlement of Investment Disputes (ICSID), providing investors with guarantees against non-commercial risks and a mechanism for dispute resolution.
+Kenya is a signatory to MIGA and ICSID, providing investors with guarantees against non-commercial risks and a mechanism for dispute resolution.
+Bilateral Investment Treaties (BITs) are in place with several countries.

 Market Access